 At 4am in New York, when (if?)
 Birdland calls time at the bar, you'll finish your drink and talk about the price of a subway ticket versus a yellow taxi home to this playlist, one day...

 Shameless self-promotion aside, this surely beats another Brian Eno album.
-What you'll get is a What Hi-Fi? curated playlist featuring five-and-a-half hours of tunes to celebrate staying healthy and not going out.
+What you'll get is a regularly updated What Hi-Fi? playlist featuring tunes we've been using over the past month for testing and reviewing purposes.